Skip to main content

 House of Opportunity Programme

-Preventing human trafficking and exploitation
+Preventing human trafficking and exploitation of at-risk young people

-Video introduction to the House of Opportunity Programme.
+Video introduction to the House of Opportunity Programme

 How Houses of Opportunity work